 Uterine artery embolization (UAE), also called called uterine fibroid embolization (UFE), gives significant symptom relief to about 85% to 90% of women who have it.

-In this procedure, your doctor blocks the uterine arteries with small, non-allergenic beads to cut off blood flow to the uterus and fibroids.
-The small incision leaves the uterus intact.
-The uterus typically recovers but the fibroids don't.
+In this procedure, your doctor blocks blood flow to fibroids with small, non-allergenic beads.
+The uterus typically recovers, but the fibroids don't.

 UAE Possible Side Effects

 You can expect some pelvic pain after the procedure.
 You may have to take pain medications for several days.
 One in five women experience a recurrence of their symptoms within five years of the treatment.

 Although most women can still conceive, the effects of UAE on childbearing and pregnancy isn't known at this time.